pauleveritt/git_tips/my_site.md

 Especially, for Git and VCS videos.

 And lots of extra paragraphs and sections..
-Maybe a lot of ponies.
+Maybe a lot of ponies and unicorns.
-And lots of unicorns.
 Stay for the though-leader insight.
 Added by the remote site for the last update.